Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/event-listeners.md

 ## Registering a Wildcard Listener

-If you need to listen for all the events received and broadcasted by the Event Hub, you can register a wildcard listener by using the `registerWildcardListener` API.
+To listen for all events that are received and broadcasted by the Event Hub, you can register a wildcard listener by using the `registerWildcardListener` API.

 {% hint style="warning" %}